Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 - Model evaluation result
 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
 - Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

+## Data Collection Notebook

+- The Data Collection notebook corresponds to the **Data Understanding** section of the **CRISP-DM** methodology
+- The notebook relies on the Data undrstanding step, beacuse we are still colelcting the data for further analysis
+- There are Key steps here
+  - Download the dataset from the Kaggle website - https://www.kaggle.com/codeinstitute/cherry-leaves
+  - Inspect and process the data
+  - Push data to the Repo
+- Step 1
+- In this project the dataset is provide by Code Institue at the Kaggle website in the form of a downloadable ZIP file.
+- Link to the site here https://www.kaggle.com/codeinstitute/cherry-leaves
+- As such we do not need to make an API call to the Kaggle Website and hence the process of downlaoding the Kaggle Jason file to make an API call ( authentication and authorisation) is omitted
+- The raw dataset is a ZIP file and once downloaded the Jupyter notebook , relevant commands as outlined in the notebook are run to unzip the file
+-

 ## Unfixed Bugs